SoundCloud’s user-centric payment system turned a lot of heads but how does it work?

 Do SoundCloud take extra charges?

-This is where there has been controversy in the last week.
+This is the topic that raised controversy when SoundCloud announced their decision.
 For a start, to distribute with SoundCloud directly you will often be paying an upfront cost.
-Depending on how much an artist is earning the cost may well pay for itself.
+Depending on how much an artist is earning, the cost may well pay for itself.

 Then there is the ‘45%’ number, reported by Vice at first.
 It was reported as though SoundCloud were then taking a 45% cut of the profits before distributing revenue out to artists and direct labels.
 This would of course be a huge number, and significantly higher than the average cut of streaming services – roughly 30%.

-In an email clarifying our own post, I was told: “SoundCloud does not keep 45%.
+In an email clarifying their UCPS system, I was told: “SoundCloud does not keep 45%.
 It pays out mechanical royalties and performance publishing royalties, which vary by country, as well as costs to payment providers, among many other costs.
 SoundCloud does keep some profit, but it is in line with if not lower than the industry average.”

 This seems to suggest that the artist still receives roughly 55% of their revenue, but SoundCloud’s cut does not make up the entirety of the rest of it.
 SoundCloud presumably take around 25-30% of the overall streaming revenues.